zainafzal88/blog/_posts/2020-06-08-dotnet-core-api-pi.md

   <img src="/assets/images/2020-06-08/dotnet-info.png">
 </p>

-If it doesn't work, you might have to reboot Raspbian, `sudo reboot`
+If it doesn't work, you might have to reboot Raspbian OS, `sudo reboot`

 Now that we have .NET Core installed, let's move to the next phase